Udaydsmls/Three_Player_Hexagonal_Othello/README.md

   Contains the Q-learning agent (`OthelloQLearningAgent`) and a training routine (`train_rl_agent`).
 Trains a model through repeated gameplay, updates Q-table, and saves it.

 - **HexGUI.py**
   Provides a Tkinter GUI to visualize and play the game.
-Loads the trained Q-table to let the agent play as player **C**.
+Loads the trained Q-table to let the RL agent play as player **C**.

 ## Requirements